favourojo/CriticalJustice/README.md

 python shotsMap.py
 ```

 By running this command, a Folium map will be generated in the `index.html` file.
 The Folium map will contain an zoomed-in interactive map of the city of Pittsburgh, Pennsylvania.
-In the city of Pittsburgh, there will be markers that represents __Shots Fired Data__ that is located in the `shots.csv` file abd __Fire Incident Data__ that is located in the `FireIncident.csv` file.
+In the city of Pittsburgh, there will be markers that represents __Shots Fired Data__ that is located in the `shots.csv` file and __Fire Incident Data__ that is located in the `FireIncident.csv` file.
 Also, on the map there is a legend to indicate which color represents which data point and also a compass rose to indicate orientation.

 ![Interactive Map](images/map.png)